rji-futures-lab/django-rmp-data/README.md

 exec "$SHELL"
 ```

-TODO: This changes the command line prompt?
-Should we instead to `source .bash_profile`?

 ### 5. Install recommended Python dependencies

 Now we install six additional dependencies for Python, [recommended](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) by pyenv, plus `mdbtools`, another tool we need for extracting the rmp data.